archphile/website/content/blog/archphile-119-codename-corona-for-rpi23-and-odroid-c2-is-up.md

 While I am not sure that I will continue development in general, if you help me buy a RPI 4, I will upload one functional image for sure.

 Last but not least, you may have already realized that I am famous for my instability.
-I have announced two times that Archphile is dead and yet I am back with new images.
+I have announced twice that Archphile is dead and yet I am back with new images.

 Please do not take myself very seriously and I suggest that you don't take yours either!